ABOUT TOY LIBRARIES AUSTRALIA

-Amy has been working as a toy library coordinator for 12 years, nurturing the Collingwood toy library into the thriving community service it is today.
+Amy has been working as a toy library coordinator for 15 years, nurturing the Collingwood Toy Library into the thriving community service it is today.
 She is passionate about supporting local families through the toy library and has a wide knowledge of toys for young children.
-Amy has too many favourite toys to list.

 Ayse's first meeting with a toy library was at Collingwood Toy Library in early 2015, right after her migration to Australia from Turkey.
 She volunteered for CTL for a year with her passion growing day-by-day.
 Then in 2016, she became the Richmond Toy Library coordinator, where she still works.
 In addition to this, since mid 2017 she has been the coordinator of Kew Toy Library as well.
 A professional playwright, Ayse also works on her new play ideas by drawing great inspiration from toy library children.
 She loves cycling and maintaining her bike.
 Her favourite toys are the ones which tickle her undiscovered engineering skills like Magna Tiles.

 Sharon has helped the Campbelltown Toy Library in South Australia grow for the past 16 years into a busy and valued part of the community.
 She has watched children grow up in the community and loves to have that close connection with local families.